SavechM/civados-local-business-ai-resources/README.md

 # Civados — AI Automation Resources for Local Businesses

-> A free, open-source library of AI prompts, GoHighLevel workflow templates, and automation resources for local business owners and marketing agencies.
+> A free, open-source library of AI prompts, workflow templates, and automation resources for local business owners and marketing agencies.

 **Maintained by [Civados](https://civados.com)** — AI-powered growth systems for local businesses.